dfyockey/XSLT_PEDS/README.md

      wish.

      The unzipping scripts may be run either from a file manager or the command line.
-If run from the command line, the file to be unzipped may alternatively be provided as an argument.
+If run from the command line, the script name must be preceded by `./` (e.g. `./unzipa`).
+Also, the file to be unzipped may alternatively be provided as an argument when running from the command line.

   5. Open one of the generated Html files to view the formatted PEDS data.